 Advancements in technology has helped the deaf and hard of hearing in a number of ways.
 From hearing aid technology, medical procedures, all the way down to the fact that deaf and hard of hearing certification programs are available through online schooling now, it is becoming more convenient to help and reach out to the hard of hearing.

-iPhones have certainly made life easier for the hearing impaired.
+Although it may seem absurd, smartphones have a tremendous ability to make life easier for the hearing impaired.
 There are now a number of apps available for deaf people and those who are hard of hearing.
 These apps do everything from amplifying sound to transcribing phone calls and saving them for you.
-There are even apps for learning sign language.
-As they say, they’ll soon be an app for everything.
-Here are some of the best apps for the hard of hearing and deaf people.
+Here is our collection of the best apps for the hard of hearing and deaf people.

 There are certain sounds you don’t want to miss – a fire alarm, thunder, a gunshot or the sound of someone screaming to warn you of impending danger.
 That’s where Tap Tap comes in.
 This app alerts you when there’s a loud noise.
 It does this by sending an alert message to your screen and by vibrating.
 If you’re in a busy place, you can adjust the sensitivity so it responds only to loud noises or increase the sensitivity so it picks up even minor sounds when you’re in a quiet room.
 This app keeps you safer.